awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

   1. For **Instance**, select your Windows Server instance\.
 Choose **Associate**\.

-  Take note of this address — you will need it when you create the customer gateway in your VPC\.
+  Take note of this address — you need it when you create the customer gateway in your VPC\.
 + Ensure the instance's security group rules allow outbound IPsec traffic\.
 By default, a security group allows all outbound traffic; however, if the security group's outbound rules have been modified from their original state, you must create the following outbound custom protocol rules for IPsec traffic: IP protocol 50, IP protocol 51, and UDP 500\.

 Take note of the CIDR range for your network in which the Windows server is located, for example, `172.31.0.0/16`\.